angrybacon/doomsday-wiki/markdown/articles/2020/06/22/stacksonstacks.md

 printing disaster) to take stock and ease into a semi stable metagame.
 For Doomsday, this means being able to stack up some results and get some real testing in.
-The core of Meandeck Doomsday is pretty well settled now however there are some key variations that are being tried and debated on.
+The core of Meandeck Doomsday is pretty well settled now however there are some key variations that are being tested and debated on.

-Recently, on the Discord, the discussion came up of the advantages and disadvantages of different interaction elements.
+Recently, in the Discord, the discussion came up of the advantages and disadvantages of different interaction elements.
 This includes choices which inform colour selection for the main deck, sideboard and takes into account playstyle and meta considerations.